What are BIAB nails? I booked in for BIAB and quizzed the pros for every detail

 How do you remove BIAB?

-Unsurprisingly, every expert we spoke to stressed the importance of professional removal, to preserve the health of the natural nail.
-"The bulk of the product needs to be removed first by either a nail file or electric nail file.
+Unsurprisingly, every expert we spoke to stressed the importance of professional removal.
+"The bulk of the product needs to be removed first by either a nail file or an electric nail file.
 We will then soak a cotton pad with acetone, place it on the nail then wrap it with foil," explains Abbigaile.
 "After a few minutes, the foil can be removed one nail at a time, by gently scraping away the product with a metal cuticle pusher."

 This doesn't sound like it would be the healthiest move for your natural nail (ask any expert is acetone bad for your nails and the reply is a resounding yes) but steps are taken to ameliorate any damage.
 "Once removed, we rehydrate the nail with cream and oil," explains Abbigaile.

-"I'm one of those people who always has my nails done, getting my gel replaced every month like clockwork" says woman&home Digital Beauty Editor, Aleesha Badkar.
-"However, earlier this year I was finding some of my gel treatments slightly dulled, with little scratches and imperfections after a couple of weeks, regular chips and sometimes even broken nails.
-I also noticed that during gel breaks, my (usually very strong and fast-growing) nails would be exceedingly weak and I would struggle to grow them past the fingertip.
+woman&home Digital Beauty Editor, Aleesha Badkar, swapped her gel manicures for BIAB to help you compare: "My regular gel nail treatments started dulling, with scratches and regular chips and I also noticed that during gel breaks, my (usually very strong and fast-growing) nails would be weak and I would struggle to grow them past the fingertip.

 Aleesha Badkar, Digital Beauty Editor at woman&home